Wondering “what is WooCommerce?” and whether it’s something you should use?

 WooCommerce lets you sell pretty much anything. 💰

-The most popular use is to sell physical products, like t-shirts, jewelry…anything.
+The most common use is to sell physical products, like t-shirts, jewelry…anything.
 These are the types of stores you’re familiar with – think Amazon.

 But you can also use WooCommerce to sell digital products, or charge for appointments, reservations, services, etc.